thephpleague/csv/inserting.md

 <p class="message-info">Some data formatting can also be achieved using the <a href="/fitering/">Stream Filters capabilities</a>.</p>

-If you are relying on the **removed** null handling feature the library comes bundle with the following class to help you migrate to the new version.
+If you are relying on the **removed** null handling feature the library comes bundle with the following classes to help you migrate to the new version.

-- `League\Csv\Exporter\Formatters\NullFormatter` to format `null` values
+- `League\Csv\Exporter\Formatters\SkipNullValuesFormatter` to format `null` values

 Please refers to the <a href="/upgrading/7.0/">migration guide</a> for more information.

-## Validating before insertion
+## Data validation before insertion

 <p class="message-notice">New to version 7.0</p>